lihe07/linux-on-zephyrus/README.md

 In hybrid mode, dGPU is activated and Xorg will be using it.
 All the monitors should work without any problems.

-- `./powernow.sh`: checks current power consumption
+- `./powernow.sh`: checks current battery power consumption.

 Unplug the laptop and run it.
 It should give something like this: